l5shi/Programming-HOWTO/Python/matplotlib-HOWTO.md

 * **Canvas**: *contains* figure (`fig.canvas`)
   * **Draw/Render** _existing_ plotting objects on Canvas: `ax.draw_artist(line)`
   * Copy rendered lines to the drawing backend: `fig.canvas.update()`
+    * it is as fast as `fig.canvas.blit(ax.bbox)` but the latter leaks memory like crazy.
   * `fig.canvas.flush_events()` : w/o calling this, the plot is blank

 ```python